tytso/xfstests-bld/Documentation/what-is-xfstests.md

 Larger, and the tests will take a long time to run --- especially those tests that need to fill the file system to test ENOSPC handling.
-There are a few file system configurations for ext4 (most notable, bigalloc) which require a 20GB test and scratch device.
+There are a few file system configurations for ext4 (most notable, bigalloc_4k) which require a 20GB test and scratch device.

 For this reason, kvm-xfstests uses five file system devices, /dev/vdb, /dev/vdc, /dev/vdd, /dev/vde, and /dev/vdf.  (/dev/vda is used for the